Back to the blog

 How Magnus Handled a Smith‑Morra Gambit: A Deep Dive

 Ready to try it yourself?
-Learn Magnus’s defense setup and test it in blitz today.
+Study Magnus’s defense and try it out in blitz today.

 Do you have questions about online classes?